ShlomoPr/usersformatter/README.md

 - **Memory-Efficient Processing**: Uses chunked processing to handle large datasets without loading everything into memory at once.
 - **Multi-File Support**: Processes multiple JSON files from a directory automatically
 - **Streaming Architecture**:
-  - **Input**: Uses `ijson` to stream JSON data from OData format files, processing one user at a time
+  - **Input**: Uses `ijson` to stream JSON data from OData format files, processing one user at a time (with async wrapper for compatibility)
-  - **Processing**: Processes users in configurable chunks with parallel execution within each file
+  - **Processing**: Processes users in configurable chunks with parallel execution within each file using `asyncio`
-  - **Output**: Streams transformed results directly to multiple batch files (100 users per file) in the output directory, without intermediate storage
+  - **Output**: Streams transformed results directly to multiple batch files (100 users per file) in the output directory, without intermediate storage, using async IO
-- **Concurrency**: Uses ThreadPoolExecutor for parallel transformation within each chunk.
+- **Concurrency**:
+  - The number of concurrently processed files is limited by `max_concurrent_files` using an `asyncio.Semaphore`.
+This prevents overloading systems with limited CPU or memory.
+  - Within each file, user transformation is parallelized using `asyncio.get_running_loop().run_in_executor`, which offloads CPU-bound transformation tasks to threads managed by Python's default thread pool.
+This replaces the previous use of `ThreadPoolExecutor` and is fully integrated with the asyncio event loop.
 - **Modular Design**: Separation of concerns between reading, transforming, and writing data for easy extensibility.
+- **Async IO**: All file operations are performed asynchronously for maximum performance.

 ## Data Transformation Decisions